 Dr. Thomas practices at the Ann Arbor location.

-Mindy is a member of both the American Academy of Physician Assistants and Physician Assistants in Orthopedic Surgery.
-She practices at the Ann Arbor location.
+Johnathan is certified by the National Commission on Certification of Physician Assistants and is a member of the Michigan Academy of Physician Assistants.
+He practices at the Ann Arbor location.

 Kurt Hiester, MS, PA-C, ATC

 Kurt Hiester is a nationally certified Physician Assistant specializing in orthopedic spine and neurosurgery.
 He completed his Physician Assistant studies at James Madison University in 2011 and prior to that worked as a certified athletic trainer at the Woodberry Forest School near Charlottesville, VA.
 His clinical interests include scoliosis, deformity correction surgery and minimally invasive spine surgery.